‘Cheers’ star Kirstie Alley dies at 71, family says

 “She was surrounded by her closest family and fought with great strength, leaving us with a certainty of her never-ending joy of living and whatever adventures lie ahead,” the statement continued.
 “As iconic as she was on screen, she was an even more amazing mother and grandmother.”

 Alley is perhaps best known for her role as Rebecca Howe in the hit sitcom “Cheers,” for which she won an Emmy Award and a Golden Globe in 1991.
-She also won an Emmy in 1994 for her performance in the telefilm “David’s Closet.”
-She also starred as Veronica Chase in her own show on NBC, “Veronica’s Closet,” and was nominated for an Emmy in 1998.
+She also won an Emmy in 1994 for her performance in the telefilm “David’s Closet” and received another nomination for her role as Veronica Chase in her own show on NBC, “Veronica’s Closet.”

 Alley also appeared in several movies, including “Star Trek II: The Wrath of Khan,” “Drop Dead Gorgeous,” and “Look Who’s Talking,” among others.